PBara7a/accord/README.md

 - FE/BE: The user count in each channel is updated every time a user enters or leaves the channel
 - FE: Added the functionality to filter messages by its text
 - FE/BE: User can login with their google account.
 Replaced hardcoded username and avatar
+- FE: Changed the authentication process.
+Using Firebase services now with Google and GitHub login enabled

 <a id="next-steps"></a>

 ## 4. Next Steps

-- Learn how to use Passport to implement authentication.
-Currently with a single login option
-- Connect to a MongoDB and store messages permanently.
+- Connect to Firebase storage and store messages permanently.
 Currently they are stored in memory only: the history property of Room classes and Redux
 - User added servers/channels
 - Improve the looks of the app (not a priority)
 - Add voice channels